rhjaf/lab/TREX-setup.md

 wget --no-check-certificate https://trex-tgn.cisco.com/trex/release/latest
 tar -xf latest
 ```
 Other releases with older DPDK versions, may be better.
 Also you may not be able to use Python API and Stateless GUI with new versions.
-Run the command `wget --no-cache https://trex-tgn.cisco.com/trex/release/vX.XX.tar.gz` to get other versions, where X.XX is major.minor (look at)[https://trex-tgn.cisco.com/trex/doc/release_notes.html]).
+Run the command `wget --no-cache https://trex-tgn.cisco.com/trex/release/vX.XX.tar.gz` to get other versions, where X.XX is major.minor [look at](https://trex-tgn.cisco.com/trex/doc/release_notes.html)).

 You need install latest version of python3
 ```bash